Thank you for reading our post, please rate this article at the end.

 Airstream

 Airstream is a very unique and perhaps even controversial brand.
 The reason for this is the feature richness and luxury delivered with each Airstream RV.
-As a result, Airstream recreational vehicles are much pricier than their analogs from other manufacturers.
+As a result, Airstream recreational vehicles are significantly more expensive than their counterparts from other manufacturers.

-The cheapest Airstream travel trailer – the 16 feet 3 inches long Basecamp – has an MSRP close to $40,000, which is actually the price of many higher-end RVs.
+The cheapest Airstream travel trailer – the 16 feet 3 inches long Basecamp – has an MSRP of nearly $40,000, which is comparable to the price of many higher-end RVs.
 And the priciest model – the 31 feet 3 inches long Classic – costs over $150,000, which is the price of a mid-to-high-end motorhome, depending on the class.

 Airstream also offers class B motorhomes, with the cheapest model priced around the same as the Classic travel trailer and the priciest model priced over $220,000.

-Needless to say, the average buyer is unlikely to be able to pay such money.
-Furthermore, they may just consider Airstream crazy and go on with their research.
+Needless to say, the average buyer is unlikely to be able to afford such a sum.
+Furthermore, they may consider Airstream crazy and proceed with their research.

 However, one thing offered by Airstream RVs that is absent from the RVs of many other manufacturers is luxury embodied in material choice, design, and amenities.
-You can definitely get similar functionality from a much cheaper RV, but a cheaper RV won’t be able to offer the vibe and comfort of Airstream RVs.
+You can achieve similar functionality with a much cheaper RV, but a cheaper RV won’t be able to offer the same vibe and comfort as Airstream RVs.

-Most people will avoid Airstream, though they may still geek over the things that they offer.
-But those who have the money and who highly value luxury and comfort will probably consider buying an Airstream RV.
+Most people will avoid Airstream, although they may still appreciate the things it offers.
+However, those who have the means and highly value luxury and comfort will likely consider purchasing an Airstream RV.

 Notable Airstream RVs: